trevinshu/trevinshu/README.md

 # Hello there 👋, my name is Trevin

-**`Web Developer`**

-I am a web developer passionate about designing and building user-friendly, responsive, functional and aesthetically pleasing web applications.
+I am a **`Web Developer`** passionate about designing and building user-friendly, responsive, functional and aesthetically pleasing web applications.

 ## 💻 Featured Projects